openkfw/TruBudget/docs/operation-administration/logging.md

 ## API Log

 The API is the central part of the TruBudget application.
 It handles the requests from the frontend and manages the data that is written to the blockchain.
-Therefore logging is a cruicial part of the API's operation, so that the administrator is informed of where and when errors occur.
+Therefore logging is a crucial part of the API's operation, so that the administrator is informed of where and when errors occur.

 TruBudget can be installed in 3 possible flavors: